pagopa/interop-be-monorepo/README.md

 ```

 You should see the event being processed by the consumer and the read model being updated.

 You can verify this by using Mongo Express, which is being started alongside the consumer and is available at http://localhost:8081/db/readmodel.

+Similarly, there is a Postgres web client that can be used to inspect the event stores at http://localhost:8082.